-A guide from Far and Wild Safaris will collect you from your overnight accommodation in Durban or from the King Shaka International Airport in Durban, travelling on the edge of the "Valley of 1000 Hills" and then past the capital city of Pietermaritzburg onto the “Midlands Meander”.
+We will collect you from your overnight accommodation or from the King Shaka International Airport in Durban and travel on the edge of the "Valley of 1000 Hills" and then past the capital city of Pietermaritzburg onto the “Midlands Meander”.
 The Midlands Meander is what weavers, potters, woodcrafters, leather workers, artists, metalworkers, box makers, herb growers, cheese makers, beer brewers and pianos have in common.
 You will find them all, and a great deal more on the Midlands Meander map - South Africa's first, largest and most popular art and crafts route.
 From a very small beginning, the Midlands Meander has grown to well over a hundred stops on four routes.
 Originating with the arrival of the first settlers in the early 1800’s the area boasts many wonderful homes and barns, an attraction to lovers of architecture.
-As you tour the Midlands Meander you will also notice that this area is home to a number of the country’s most famous schools.
+As you tour the Midlands Meander you will also notice that this area is home to several the country’s most famous schools.

-From here we travel inland, to the foothills of the Drakensberg Mountains on the scenic route through the frontier towns of Bulwer, Underberg and Himeville, where we overnight at Moorcroft Manor (or similar).
+From here we travel inland, to the foothills of the Drakensberg Mountains on the scenic route through the frontier towns of Bulwer, Underberg and Himeville, where we overnight at Moorcroft Manor.
 Moorcroft Manor offers classically decorated rooms all with bathrooms en suite.
-Freshly brewed tea or coffee with homemade biscotti is delivered to your room each morning and can be enjoyed whilst marvelling at the uninterrupted views of the Giants Cup from the private patios which adjoin each room.
+Selected satellite television, ceiling fans, hairdryers and robes are available in all their rooms.
+The remainder of the afternoon you are at leisure.